blowb/blowb-doc/install-internet-service-docker/piwik.rst

 First we need to install the `LoginLdap plugin <https://plugins.piwik.org/LoginLdap>`_ .
 To install the plugin, log into your Piwik instance, click the ``Administration`` link on the top right corner and click the ``Marketplace`` link.
-You should now see an interface similar to :num:`figure #piwik-marketplace`.
+You should now see an interface similar to :numref:`piwik-marketplace`.

 .. _piwik-marketplace: